 NOTE: Laws and their interpretation can change over time.
 Consult a lawyer for legal advice.
 Also many police are unaware of actual under-age drinking laws.

 Part of Western Society

 Alcohol has always been a part of Western society.
 The majority of Americans drink at least occasionally.
-It’s unrealistic to think children will never drink as adults.
+It’s not realistic to think children will never drink as adults.

-Not even religious groups that teach abstinence are able to maintain well it among their young people.
-This is even true among students attending church related schools.
+Not even religious groups that teach abstinence are able to maintain it well.
+Especially among their young people.
+This is even true among students attending church schools.

 Drinking: Highly Successful Groups

 Yet Italians, Jews, Greeks, French, Portuguese and many others drink with few problems.
 They have three keys to success.
 1. Beliefs about alcohol.
 2. Attitudes and actions about drinking.
 3. Teaching about drinking.